Sri Lanka Timeline - Year 2015

 war at the 30th Session of UNHRC in September.

-of a former Sea Tiger Women's Wing leader of the LTTE arrested
+the detention of a former Sea Tiger Women's Wing leader of the

-earlier this week.
-Police on March 2 arrested the former LTTE
+LTTE arrested earlier this week.
+Police on March 2 arrested the

-leader Murugesu Jayaganesh Pakeerathy at the Bandaranaike International
+former LTTE leader Murugesu Jayaganesh Pakeerathy at the Bandaranaike

-Airport in Colombo while she was about to leave for France with
+International Airport in Colombo while she was about to leave

-her eight-year-old daughter, a French national.
-The authorities
+for France with her eight-year-old daughter, a French national.

-initially detained her for 72-hours pending investigations by
+The authorities initially detained her for 72-hours pending investigations

-the Unit TID and the detention has been extended to 90 days under
+by the Unit TID and the detention has been extended to 90 days

-the Prevention of Terrorism Act.
-SSP Ajith Rohana said "We have
+under the Prevention of Terrorism Act.
+SSP Ajith Rohana said "We

-now got a detention order under the Prevention of Terrorism Act
+have now got a detention order under the Prevention of Terrorism

-which means we can hold her for a period of 90 days."
-"We are
+Act which means we can hold her for a period of 90 days."
+"We

 | March 9